 Animal by-products or fatty oil wastes are not processed in static pile composting.
 The organic waste is collected in a large pile while making enough gap to let air pass from the compost.

-The temperature is maintained either by increasing the weight of the organic waste or by blowing air to the compost pile.
-This speed up the process and compost get ready in three to six months.
+The temperature is maintained either by increasing the weight of the organic waste or by blowing air into the compost pile.
+This speeds up the process and compost to get ready in three to six months.

 Temperature Controlled Composting